atheo810/free-code-camp/javascript-algorithms-and-data-structures/Basic JavaScript/23.Compound Assignment With Augmented Multiplication/README.md

-# Compound Assignment With Augmented Subtraction
+# Compound Assignment With Augmented Multiplication

 Like the `+=` operator, `-=` subtracts a number from a variable.